 Then again, some people might mean it as an insult.
 "Ew, how'd you get SO skinny?"
 I've never heard the "Ew" but it's probably been implied.
 I don't know, women's issues are extremely complicated.

 Even still, I had been planning a blog post on the subject for a long time.
 I wanted to answer all those people in one (long) article, detailing out what it takes to be thin for life.
-To be fair, I was born thin and was thin until I had babies.
-Then I oscillated between fat and kind of fat for a few years after their births.
+To be fair, I was born thin and was only fat for a few years following the birth of my kids.

 What is it?
 It's a book that outlines 20 rules that you must live by in order to be thin.
 Some of them will be life changers; others, not so much.
 NONE of them have anything to do with exercise!
 Exercise isn't even mentioned in this book (except in the first few pages to note that eating patterns have a much greater effect on your BMI.)